hudren/woodpile/README.md

 Woodpile is an Eclipse plugin for capturing and viewing Apache log4j events from multiple sources.

+NB: Woodpile is a developer tool and not meant for monitoring production servers.

 ## Requirements

-Woodpile requires a minumum of Eclipse 3.2 running on Java 6.
+Woodpile requires a minimum of Eclipse 3.2 running on Java 6.

 ## Log4j Configuration